CWFF offers two options for festival passes. Choose the pass that works best for you and your fest friends!

 sold-out crowds at some of the world’s most prestigious venues.Sunday 08:15 PM Main StageGet passes

-General Admission Tickets include food, wine tastings, live music, and access to our CWFF Shuttles to/from local hotel and resort destinations.
-Discounted rates at hotels, resorts, and casinos for your Saturday night stay.
-Prices increase for General Admission on May 31st.
+General Admission Tickets include cooking demonstrations, wine tastings, live music, and access to our CWFF Shuttles to/from local hotel and resort destinations.

 All-Inclusive VIP Pass includes access to our VIP Village (VIPs Only), special cooking demonstrations, wine tastings, chef and artist meet and greets, access to a designated area to watch live music performances, Open Bar (Select Hours), a CWFF swag bag, and more!

 Including cooking demonstrations, wine tastings, live music and access to festival activities and facilities.

 Saturday ONLY Tickets; Single Day General Admission includes cooking demonstrations, wine tastings, live music and access to festival activities and facilities.